wadester/emacs_cfg/README.md

 Notes:
 ======

-1)  This was created long-ago and was inspired on work I did circa 1992 to map the PC function keys on Win3.1 using Hummingbird Exceed to support Brief Editor-like key maps (note at the time with Emacs 18 I also had to hack the Emacs source to get it to work).
+1)  This was created many years ago, inspired by work I did circa 1991 to map the PC function keys on Win3.1 using Hummingbird Exceed to support Brief Editor-like key maps (note at the time with Emacs 18 I also had to hack the Emacs source to get it to work).
+These were also updated to support Sun workstation keyboards.

 2)  This version was started in 1993 and included syntax highlighting.
     Additional changes were made based on the Linux Journal article